New mass demonstrations against the restructuring of the judiciary in Israel

 The country’s highest court should no longer be able to judge a decision by the government or individual ministers as “inappropriate”.
 Critics fear that this will encourage corruption and thus the arbitrary filling of important posts and layoffs.
 The Netanyahu government, on the other hand, accuses the judiciary of interfering too much in political decisions.

 Meanwhile, pressure on Israel’s government has also increased from within the military.
 More than 10,000 reservists would no longer appear on duty if the government’s controversial judicial restructuring were not stopped, their “Brothers in Arms” protest movement announced on Saturday evening, according to media reports in Herzliya.
-According to the reports, this could significantly affect the operational readiness of the military.
+According to the reports, this might significantly affect the operational readiness of the military.
 The military initially declined to comment.

 On Friday, more than a thousand Air Force reservists had already threatened to refuse service.
 Defense Minister Xoav Galant then announced that he was trying to reach a “consensus”.
 According to media reports, he is trying to postpone a vote scheduled for Monday on a key element of his government’s controversial plans.